-Where Can I Play To Win Both Halves Bets?
+Where Can I bet on To Win Both Halves Bets?

-You’ll find To Win Both Halves wagers across most major bookmakers including William Hill, betVictor, Betfred and bet365, all offering it on a huge range of markets.
+You’ll find To Win Both Halves wagers across most major apps including William Hill, BetVictor, Betfred, and the bet365 app, all offering it on a huge range of markets.

 That’s not to mention the large range of other sports you can play this bet with.
-Basically, any sport which is split into halves, you’ll have the opportunity to take advantage of this amazing market.
-Do be aware though, there are other markets that major online bookmakers offer that do sound similar, including Half Time/Full Time betting.
+Basically, in any sport which is split into halves, you’ll have the opportunity to take advantage of this amazing market.
+Do be aware though, there are other markets that major online bookmakers offer that do sound similar, including Half-Time/Full-Time betting.

-How Does This Differ To A Half Time/Full Time Betting
+How Does This Differ To A Half Time/Full Time Bet?

-There are a number of markets which allow you to break a game down into two halves, but they are significantly different to To Win Both Halves wagers.
+There are a number of markets that allow you to break a game down into two halves, but they are significantly different from To Win Both Halves wagers.

 So if you were to back Manchester City in a Half Time/Full Time bet, taking into account the example above, then City could go 1-0 up in the first five minutes and see the rest of the game out in order to win, as they’d be winning 1-0 in the first half and still 1-0 in the second.

 Knowing When To Play To Win Both Halves

 Knowing when to play the To Win Both Halves bet is always a little trickier.
 You have to take into account a variety of factors despite having a firm idea of who will win the game.